 (Dr. Linda Tuhiwai Smith, Decolonizing Methodologies)

 Art allows you to create spaces for yourself that otherwise do not exist.
-If that means a progression towards abstraction or toward or away from indigenous art, then perhaps it is both.
-But ultimately, people see my paintings, and their interpretation is really what it’s all about as well.
 The artist fulfills a narrative role in society that refocuses normative cultural attitudes toward a deeper reality of internalized identity, psychic belonging, and a sacred union between human life and the life of all creation.

 Still, immigrant narratives revitalize the relational knowledge of ecological tradition.
 Where storytelling arts give voice and agency to Gendered worldviews and Indigenous voices, the holism of human individuality becomes central and necessary to the enduring harmony of collectives.
 The story of Elephant Song, a multimedia theatre work by Green Fools Theatre in Calgary, Alberta, speaks to the perennial themes of collective harmony, addressing gender, immigration and ecology along the way.